top of page

 5. Gandusha / Kavala (Optional)

-Warm Oil pulling rinse follow cleaning, not precede it.
-Use warm Sesame or Coconut oil.
+Warm oil pulling rinse follows cleaning, not precedes it.
+Use warm sesame or coconut oil.

-This sequence is not arbitrary, it is grounded in the logic of digestive physiology and detoxification mechanisms.
-Use warm water for final mouth rinse to remove oil residue.
+This sequence is not arbitrary; it is grounded in the logic of digestive physiology and detoxification mechanisms.
+Use warm water for the final mouth rinse to remove oil residue.

 How Modern Science Supports This Sequence